glugmvit/glugmvit.github.io/_posts/2019-08-13-build-a-thon.md

 ## EVENT PARTICIPATION
 ### REGISTRATION
 Registration for participation in the Build-a-thon is to take place online by providing all necessary information using the form that can be found at https://forms.gle/9o3YFYEyuJyHDBEr6.
-Registration will begin on April 19, 2019.
+Registration began on April 19, 2019.
 Any applications submitted with incomplete or inaccurate information will result in the team being disqualified from participation in the Build-a-thon.
 Organizers rulings in this regard are final.